abengtss-max/aksmultiregion/README.md

 Verify that your secrets are stored in your Key vault.

 ## 5. Update Terraform Template
-Update the provider.tf file with the correct storage account name ($STORAGE_ACCOUNT_NAME).
+Update the main.tf file with the correct storage account name ($STORAGE_ACCOUNT_NAME).

 ## 6. Deploy Infrastructure with Terraform